 To give you an idea of how writing just a little bit a day can soon add up.
 This blog is just over 550 words long and it took me five minutes.
 I don’t blog every day, but if┬áI┬ádid I would have clocked up 200,000+ words every year. or three novels worth (Or ten novellas).

-This works for me, working 50+ hours a week, being a husband and a dad.
+This works for me, working 50+ hours a week for a paper writing service, being a husband and a dad.
 It can also work for you.

 So, to follow my own advice I’m going to finish this blog in mid…